Search

 Example architecture for an intelligent predictive maintenance model based on deep learning and AI.

-Example architecture for an intelligent predictive maintenance model based on deep learning and AI.
+An example architecture for AI-driven predictive maintenance model based on deep learning and AI.
 (Source)

 ⁤Automating maintenance also helps in improving productivity long-term as timely maintenance interventions extend the lifespan of both fixed and mobile assets. ⁤⁤And, as a bonus, better-functioning equipment is safer for workers to operate. ⁤